Shriyansh-Y/SoftwareEngineeringHW5/README.md

 #### Screencasts:

-* For the entire setup to running playbook: [Complete Setup, tasks, running playbook](https://youtu.be/6lW9FYo6Zpk)
+* Only execution of playbooks and verification: [Screencast for running ansible playbooks](https://youtu.be/bSa4i8uZIZw)

-* For the execution of playbooks: [Screencast for running ansible playbooks](https://youtu.be/bSa4i8uZIZw)
+* In case one needs to see the complete setup from installing vagrant commands to running playbook: [Complete Setup, tasks, running playbook](https://youtu.be/6lW9FYo6Zpk)